For 2020, there is no participation fee for the Sustainable Destinations Top 100 Awards at ITB Berlin (4 March 2020).

 With regards to the Top 100 competition, all applicants are expected to pay a Top 100 Assessment fee to cover the costs of this independent assessment, which vary depending on the year of participation:

 From the 3rd year and onwards, all destinations are required to join the GD Award & Certification Program.

 Please note: the Top 100 Assessment fee will be charged only when you are ready for the Top 100 assessment.
 Moreover, if you consider to join the GD-ACP-program it will be considered a first payment of the ACP-registration fee.

-This is in principle not possible – answers about criteria and indicators, pictures, and documents need to be provided on the Green Destinations platform.
+This is in principle not possible for the Top 100 competition – answers about criteria and indicators, pictures, and documents need to be provided on the Green Destinations platform.
 A nomination through an offline Nomination Form is only possible in case you have insufficient bandwidth to operate the online platform.